SparkPost/support-docs/articles/my-account-and-profile/enabling-two-factor-authentication.md

 ![](media/enabling-two-factor-authentication/generate-2-factor-backup-codes.png)

-These codes only expire when they are used, and come in handy if your phone disappears.
-You can also download the codes as a text file, which gives you a simple way to keep track of which ones have been used - add the current date next to the code you’re using.
+These codes only expire when they are used, and come in handy if you lose your phone.
+You can download the codes as a text file, which gives you a simple way to keep track of which ones have been used - add the current date next to the code you’re using.

 ![](media/enabling-two-factor-authentication/view-2-factor-backup-codes.png)